 The Caucus recognizes disability as a natural aspect of human diversity, and rejects the notion that disability is the result of one’s embodiment.
 Rather, we understand disability as a social and cultural construction.

-If you are interested in joining the Caucus, please come to our next meeting or contact us about joining!
+If you are interested in joining the Caucus, either complete the membership form online, come to our next meeting, or contact us about joining!

 Why This is Important:

 Our work is necessary because disability remains a devalued experienced and stigmatized identity category.
 Within institutions of higher education, people with disabilities are underrepresented in staff and faculty positions.
 Disabled students, faculty, and staff often find themselves marginalized and experience discrimination.
 The caucus recognizes that much of this marginalization and discrimination is the result of negative attitudes in society as well as systematic and structural inequality, rather than the result of individual impairments per se.
 Towards this end, our work seeks to disrupt ableist beliefs, practices, policies, and structures.

 The goals of Disability Caucus at MSU are to: